getredash/redash/_posts/2015-02-19-1-managing-datasources.md

 Notes:

 1. To obtain Google ServiceAccount credentials follow the guidelines at: https://developers.google.com/console/help/new/#serviceaccounts
-   (save the credentials as json file)
+   (save the JSON version of the credentials file)
-2. To be able to load the spreadsheet in re:dash - share your it with the ServiceAccount's email (for example 43242343247-fjdfakljr3r2@developer.gserviceaccount.com)
+2. To be able to load the spreadsheet in re:dash - share your it with your ServiceAccount's email (it can be found in the credentials json file, for example 43242343247-fjdfakljr3r2@developer.gserviceaccount.com)
    Note: all the service account details can be seen inside the json file you should obtain following step #1
 3. The query format is "DOC_UUID|SHEET_NUM" (for example "kjsdfhkjh4rsEFSDFEWR232jkddsfh|0")
 4. You (might) need to install the `gspread`, `oauth2client` and `dateutil` packages as they are not included in the `requirements.txt` file.